Chartok/portfolio-nu/README.md

 ## Usage

-  Click the link to view the portfolio.
+  Click [this link](https://chartok.github.io/portfolio-nu/) to view the portfolio.

 ## Contributing